The Big Brawl: Production

+The Big Brawl was the first attempt to market Jackie Chan to a Western film audience.
+Though Chan was already a major star in East Asian markets, he remained a relative obscurity in North America, outside of the import market.
+Golden Harvest mogul Raymond Chow hoped to replicate the success of Bruce Lee, whom Chan was often compared to early on, in Enter the Dragon.
+To that end, he hired much of the same crew as Enter the Dragon, including director Robert Clouse, producer Fred Weintraub, musical composer Lalo Schifrin, and editor Peter Cheung.

+In his autobiography I Am Jackie Chan, Chan said that he appeared in the film during a self-imposed exile in America, due to a dispute with director Lo Wei, who was purported to have Triad connections and had threatened him for breaking a contract.
+The dispute was eventually resolved through the intercession of Triad-linked actor Jimmy Wang Yu, and Chan resumed his Hong Kong career in 1982.

+In the hopes of better acclimatizing Chan to an American film audience, Weintraub surrounded him with a wholly-American cast, including established actors like José Ferrer and Mako, Playboy Playmate Kristine DeBell, and The Godfather actor Lenny Montana.
+This backfired, as Chan's lack of English fluency and American cultural norms meant he struggled to find chemistry with his co-stars.
+Chan likewise did not have his usual stunt team present, meaning he had less control over the stunts and action scenes that he was accustomed to.

 In an interview with Chan on the region 2 DVD, Chan discusses the differences between Chinese and American styles of action.
 In his early US films, The Big Brawl and The Protector (1985), Chan had to perform the typical American fight sequences involving punches, kicks and doing few takes, all the way to the end of the action scene.
-It was not until Rumble in the Bronx (1995) that Chan was allowed to use more of his preferred action style, in which he works together with his stunt team and co-stars.
+It was not until Rumble in the Bronx (1995) that Chan was allowed to use more of his preferred action style in a North American setting, in which he works together with his stunt team and co-stars.
 It was also then that he was able to do as many takes as he needed in order to capture the sequences adequately.

-In his autobiography I Am Jackie Chan: My Life in Action, Chan relates one scene in the production in which Robert Clouse was not interested in Chan's idea, which was to flip out of a car.
+In I Am Jackie Chan, Chan relates one scene in the production in which Robert Clouse was not interested in Chan's idea, which was to flip out of a car.
 Clouse wanted Chan to simply walk from the car to his father's restaurant.
 Chan responded, "No one will pay money to see Jackie Chan walk!", and felt that the lack of freedom to choreograph sequences the way he wanted underlined the reason for the film's failure.

 The climactic fight scene was filmed in Floresville, Texas and featured 1,200 extras.